wykhuh/Generative_Processes/readme.md

 ./copy_files.sh <source directory> <new directory>
 ```

+source directory is either `template` or `template_audio`.

 The script will:

 1. create a new directory by copying the source directory
-2. add the new directory to index.html and vite.config.js
+2. add the new directory to app.js and vite.config.js

 ## build files